kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.format `String`

 The format that is applied to the value before it is displayed.
-Must be in the form "{0:format}" where "format" is a [standard number format](/api/framework/kendo#standard-number-formats), [custom number format](/api/framework/kendo#custom-number-formats), [standard date format](/api/framework/kendo#standard-date-formats) or a [custom date format](/api/framework/kendo#custom-date-formats).
+Takes the form "{0:format}" where "format" is a [standard number format](/api/framework/kendo#standard-number-formats), [custom number format](/api/framework/kendo#custom-number-formats), [standard date format](/api/framework/kendo#standard-date-formats) or a [custom date format](/api/framework/kendo#custom-date-formats).

 > The [kendo.format](/api/framework/kendo#methods-format) function is used to format the value.